MEINNASTIE/small_raku_chatbot_for_arch-linux/README.md

 ## notes to self:
 - add task management // done
 - add more commands (possibility to run more complex combined commands?)
-- be able to compile and bundle it up as an installation executable (package)
+- make it executable and with an shell script
 - introduce a better design solution to overlay Tkinter